MicrosoftDocs/power-automate-docs/articles/customapi-azure-resource-manager-tutorial.md

    ms.author="deonhe"/>

-# Create a custom API using Azure Resource Manager in Microsoft Flow
+# Create a Custom connector using Azure Resource Manager in Microsoft Flow

 This tutorial demonstrates how to register a Swagger file describing an [Azure Resource Manager (ARM) API](https://msdn.microsoft.com/library/azure/dn790568.aspx) and then connect to it in Microsoft Flow.